osrf-migration/vrx-wiki/tutorials/Creating a custom WAM-V Thruster and Sensor Configuration For Competition.md

     Parameters Explained:

-    * `thruster_yaml`: the root path of your yaml thruster configuration file
+    * `thruster_yaml`: input, the full path of the thruster YAML configuration file

-    * `sensor_yaml`: the root path of your yaml sensor configuration file
+    * `sensor_yaml`: input, the full path of the sensor YAML configuration file

-    * `wamv_target`: the root path to the urdf of your WAM-V, which will be generated
+    * `wamv_target`: output, the full path to the WAM-V URDF, which will be generated

 8. See the following confirmation message in the terminal with no errors present
     ```